 For years, as her children were growing up, Ms. Strock exhibited her arts and crafts throughout New England taking awards for her paintings, quilting, and woodwork.
 When asked if there was anything she couldn’t do, her family would tease, “find the kitchen.”
 The family often picniced on the floor because the kitchen and dining room tables were covered with projects.

-The middle child of three, Carren was raised in Brooklyn, NY by parents who encouraged creativity.
+The middle child of three, Carren was raised in Brooklyn, New York, by parents who encouraged creativity.
 When she was eight, she told her father that her doll needed a bed.
 He took her to a hobby shop and bought her a coping saw, balsa wood, and paint and she designed and built a cradle.
 During hot summer days, her mother would set up a card table in the street and she and her siblings would pass the time painting or cutting paper and making collages.

 Ms. Strock is the mother of two and the grandmother of two who, she says, make her heart sing.